davegraham-squire/RMHC_Curacao_data_to_global/README.md

 # RMHC_Curacao_data_to_global

-This file creates the raw .csv export and codebook of the main (i.e. non-Curacao) study data that we send to globa.l
+This file creates the raw .csv export and codebook of the Curacao data that we send to global

 Input: